Speak to a local memory care advisor 24/7: (888) 595-9951

 Memory care, with its higher cost, typically includes specialized services such as 24-hour supervision, tailored care plans, therapy, and a secure environment designed to prevent wandering.
 As a result, the costs are higher compared to other senior living options that do not provide such intensive care.

 Beehive Of Goshen specializes in providing dementia care in Oldham county, Kentucky.
-It can accommodate a maximum of 16 elderly residents.
-Beehive Of Goshen provides luxury amenities that include wandering prevention system, regular checks for weight loss and gain and assuring proper meal intake to any seniors who reside in Goshen, KY and nearby areas.
-Beehive Of Goshen is located at 12336 Us Hwy 42, 40026 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.
+It can accommodate no more than 16 older adults.
+Beehive Of Goshen provides upscale amenities that include enhanced medical monitoring, grooming and dressing help and memory games and other activities to any seniors with dementia who reside in Goshen, KY and nearby areas.
+Beehive Of Goshen is located at 12336 Us Hwy 42, 40026 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

-Situated at 1010 Richwood Way, La Grange, Kentucky, 40031, The Oaks Assisted Living is able to aid any Oldham county senior with daily tasks and provides amenities that include transportation to medical appointments, grooming and dressing help and high ratio of caregivers to residents.
-The Oaks Assisted Living contains a total of 24 memory care units.
+Situated at 1010 Richwood Way, La Grange, Kentucky, 40031, The Oaks Assisted Living is able to assist any Oldham county senior with ADLs and provides amenities that include local transportation services, pet therapy and memory games and other activities.
+The Oaks Assisted Living contains a total of 24 memory and dementia care units.

 Memory care costs in Goshen, Kentucky, can be significant, and many families are understandably concerned about how to pay for this type of specialized care.
 Medicare, a federal health insurance program primarily for those 65 and older, may cover some aspects of memory care, but it is important to understand its limitations and what additional options are available in Goshen.